In-Q-Tel: History

 We [the CIA] decided to use our limited dollars to leverage technology developed elsewhere.
 In 1999 we chartered ...
 In-Q-Tel. ...
 While we pay the bills, In-Q-Tel is independent of CIA.
 CIA identifies pressing problems, and In-Q-Tel provides the technology to address them.
 The In-Q-Tel alliance has put the Agency back at the leading edge of technology ...
 This ... collaboration ... enabled CIA to take advantage of the technology that Las Vegas uses to identify corrupt card players and apply it to link analysis for terrorists [cf. the parallel data-mining effort by the SOCOM-DIA operation Able Danger], and to adapt the technology that online booksellers use and convert it to scour millions of pages of documents looking for unexpected results.

 In-Q-Tel sold 5,636 shares of Google, worth over US$2.2 million, on November 15, 2005.
 The share transfer was a result of Google's acquisition of Keyhole, Inc, the CIA-funded satellite mapping software now known as Google Earth.

 In August 2006, In-Q-Tel reviewed more than 5,800 business plans and invested approximately $150M in more than 90 companies.

 As of 2016, In-Q-Tel listed 325 investments, but more than 100 were secret, according to the Washington Post.

+In 2018 and 2019, In-Q-Tel expanded its activities internationally with the establishment of offices in London and Sydney.
+In December 2023, the organization announced the opening of a Singapore office to support engagement in the Asia-Pacific region.
+According to the company’s own milestones record, a further office was added in Munich in 2023.